SeanaParker/Life-Expectancy-Trends-Key-Health-and-Economic-Insights-2007-2022/README.md

 ## Assumptions and Caveats

+Throughout the analysis, multiple assumptions were made to manage challenges with the data.
+These assumptions and caveats are noted below:
 - Data accuracy depends on the completeness and reliability of reports from individual countries.
 - BMI is considered as a standalone factor, without accounting for broader lifestyle and healthcare variables.
 - Some countries had missing 'Status' values, which were imputed based on the most frequent classification for that country.